 - Pour in the rest of the meringue into the yolks bowl, and again, hand-folding with your spatula until everything is combined.
 Do not stir as it might lose all the aeration we have worked into.

 - Pour this batter into lined round pan.
-Tap a couple time to release larger bubbles.
+Tap a couple of times to release larger bubbles.

 - Carefully place this round pan in the center of the water tray inside the oven.